 26825513

-The Ontario government’s new funding framework for target-benefit plans that will provide more flexibility for plan administrators and boards, says Domenic Barbiero, principal at Eckler Ltd.
+The Ontario government’s new funding framework for target-benefit plans will provide more flexibility for plan administrators and boards, says Domenic Barbiero, principal at Eckler Ltd.

 The proposed framework requires trustees to establish a number of policies, including funding, benefits, communications and overall governance.
 “This proposal is the second iteration of a proposal from the Ministry of Finance regarding target-benefit plans,” he notes.
 “The initial proposal came out in the spring and went through the consultation process so this is a revised proposal.
 The key change in this revision is with respect to the provision for adverse deviation.”